-This observation leads to question the effective photon yield listed by most 453 manufacturers of approximately 8,000 photons/MeV of deposited energy by 454 minimum ionizing particles (MIP).
-If such yield is the integral of the full emis-455 sion spectrum, as listed in the product literature, then a significant fraction, approaching 50%, is not available for excitation by UV light, as shown in 457 Fig. 9.
+This observation leads to question the effective photon yield listed by most manufacturers of approximately 8000 photons/ MeV of deposited energy by minimum ionizing particles (MIP).
+If such yield is the integral of the full emission spectrum, as listed in the product literature, then a significant fraction, approaching 50%, is not available for excitation by UV light, as shown in Fig. 8.
 Experimental results are consistent with such reduced photon yields.
-458 BCAL data with cosmic rays and photon beams verify that the nominal pho-459 ton yield of 8,000/MeV has to be reduced by a significant fraction, over and 460 above that justified by attenuation length and spectral distortion with dis-461 tance, to account for the measured yields.
-The same treatment was applied 462 to the KLOE results of 700 photoelectrons for 1 GeV incident photon en-463 ergy [10] taking into consideration the single-clad fibres used and the very 464 efficient light guide-Winston Cone collectors used.
-We then reproduced the 465 number of photoelectrons as measured by KLOE using Eq.
-4 and the relevant 466 factors described in Section 4.6.1.
-467
+BCAL data with cosmic rays and photon beams verify that the nominal photon yield of $8000 \,\text{MeV}^{-1}$ has to be reduced by a significant fraction, over and above that justified by attenuation length and spectral distortion with distance, to account for the measured yield of 660 photoelectrons at 1 GeV incident photons [13].
+The same treatment was applied to the KLOE results of 700 photoelectrons also at 1 GeV [10], taking into consideration the single-clad fibers used and the very efficient light guide-Winston Cone collectors used.

-The conclusion derived here is that that our work explains the physics cause for the commonly known fact that the measured number of photoelectrons from SciFis do not reflect the theoretical number for scintillating material of 8,000/MeV.
-The actual number is closer to around 4,000 photons/MeV at the scintillation location for 1 mm diameter blue emitting fibre.
+The conclusion derived here is that our work explains the physics cause for the commonly known fact that the measured number of photoelectrons from SciFis do not reflect the manufacturers' number for scintillating material of $8000 \,\text{MeV}^{-1}$ .
+The actual number is closer to around $8000 \,\text{photons/MeV}$ at the scintillation location for 1-mm-diameter blue emitting fiber.

-Using the methodology described in this paper, it is concluded that the conversion of UV light in 1 mm of BCF-20 material is much more efficient than for blue fibres.
-The overlap of the reference and measured spectra in Fig. 9 is significant, indicating a small loss of photon yield due to conversion to the final emission spectrum.
-If this also represents the case of charged particle tracks in BCF-20 fibres, as the results for PHT-0044 indicate, then one expects a factor of approximately 2.5 times the photoelectron yield of the BCF-20/SiPM combination than obtained with the PHT-0044/PMT combinations.
+Using the methodology described in this paper, it is concluded that the conversion of UV light in 1 mm of green (BCF-20) material is much more efficient than for blue fibers.
+The overlap of the reference and measured spectra in Fig. 8 is significant, indicating a small loss of photon yield due to conversion to the final emission spectrum.
+If this also represents the case of charged particle tracks in BCF-20 fibers, as the results for PHT-0044 indicate, then one expects a factor of approximately 2.5 times the photoelectron yield of the BCF-20/SiPM combination than obtained with the PHT-0044/PMT combinations.

-It would be advisable for the manufacturers of scintillating fibres to show actual spectra obtained in such thin materials, rather than reference emission spectra than can only be realized in thicknesses beyond the realm of fibre use and availability and to quote the effective number of photons per MeV of energy deposit (MIP) produced in fibres.
+It would be advisable for the manufacturers of scintillating fibers to show actual spectra obtained in such thin materials, rather than reference emission spectra than can only be realized in thicknesses beyond the realm of fiber use and availability and to quote the effective number of photons per MeV of energy deposit (MIP) produced in fibers.

 Finally, the attenuation lengths of both PHT-0044 and BCF-20 are in good agreement with specifications if the measurements duplicate the manufacturers methodology.
-As such, both blue and green SciFi's exhibit comparable bulk attenuation lengths with or without the influence of the two corresponding types of photosensors used in our work.
+As such, both blue and green SciFis exhibit comparable bulk attenuation lengths with or without the influence of the two corresponding types of photosensors used in our work.

-491 6 Acknowledgments
+Acknowledgments

-This work was supported by NSERC grant SAPJ-326516 and DOE grant DE-FG02-0SER41374 as well as Jefferson Science Associates, LLC. under U.S. DOE Contract No. DE-AC05-06OR23177.
+This work was supported by NSERC Grant SAPJ-326516 and DOE Grant DE-FG02-0SER41374 as well as Jefferson Science Associates, LLC under US DOE Contract no. DE-AC05-060R23177.
 Finally, many thanks must be given to Alex Dzierba who contributed immensely to the analysis and writing of this paper.